 Read more: 9 Thoughtful Gifts for Cancer Patients

-Kidney cancer is typically difficult to find in the early stages.
+This cancer is typically difficult to find in the early stages.
 Usually, kidney cancer is only found early when seen on an X-ray or Ultrasound that had been ordered for other reasons.
-Kidney cancer is difficult to diagnose early for many reasons.
+It is difficult to diagnose early for many reasons.
 One of the main reasons is the location of the kidneys.
 Located deep inside the body, many early warning signs for other forms of cancer can be overlooked or simply impossible to notice with kidney cancer.

 Many individuals only discover that they have kidney cancer through hematuria, or blood in the urine.
 Hematuria makes the urine appear rusty or even dark red.